-If you were to ask my mom, she would tell you that I have always been driven and determined, like I had somewhere I wanted to go and I was going to get there quickly.
+If you were to ask my mom, she would tell you that I have always been driven and determined, as I had somewhere I wanted to go and I was going to get there quickly.
 I was walking at eight months, reading at just over a year.
 Please keep in mind that I wasn’t enjoying Moby Dick at one, I was wrapping up the “My Baby Can Read” program and was working with word flash cards that my Mom made.
-She soon whipped out the Dick and Jane primers and then we breached the wonderful world of Dr Seuss.
-By them time kindergarten came around, I was in chapter books.
+She soon whipped out the Dick and Jane primers and then we breached the wonderful world of Dr. Seuss.
+By the time kindergarten came around, I was in chapter books.
 I LOVE reading, it opened the world up to me and I could learn about anything I wanted to just pick up a book about.

 I had learning charts.
 There was a weekly theme, lesson and even books that tied in each week.
 You can read more about what my mom did here.
-She also used resources like the University, Library and Dollar Store for supplemental things.
+She also used resources like the University of Wisconsin, Library and Dollar Store for supplemental things.
 Mom also tied into other like-minded moms and pretty much anything turned into a potential learning opportunity – she had some great ideas to share.

 I went to public school.
 Socialization was the main reason, however, my mom was very engaged in it.
 She really partnered with my teachers to get the best results for me – and we were lucky enough to get great teachers.
 To this day, I am still a huge fan of my kindergarten teacher: within a week of school starting I was “Tag” tested because she pushed the issue, most kids are not tested until second grade.
 She also introduced me to Camp Invention and my love of science was embraced.
 I now get to go back that kindergarten teacher and share science stuff with her class.

 I am diversified.
 Everything wasn’t all about study, I do a lot of fun things too!
 I have been a dancer since I was three.
-In fact, I have been in several nutcracker performances.
+In fact, I have been in several Nutcracker performances.
 I had piano lessons and now have voice lessons because I sing in two choirs.
-I am active with my church, often participation in the monthly children’s service.
+I am active with my church, often participating in the monthly children’s service.
 I am a Girl Scout, which is about more than just cookies, crafts and camp.
 The world of Scouting has a ton of STEM stuff also!
-Swimming lessons once a week because I am part fish…ok, not really but I have always loved the water.
+Swimming lessons once a week because I am part fish…OK, not really but I have always loved the water.
 Summer camp.
-I do things like Math Club and Chess Club and am also a professional model who has done TV commercials.
+I do things like the Math Club and Chess Club and am also a professional model who has done TV commercials.

 Applying for college was interesting because we didn’t have any high school transcripts.
-It took a lot of letter of recommendation from my learning team and I go my acceptance letter in January of 2016.
+It took a lot of letters of recommendation from my learning team and I got my acceptance letter in January of 2016.
 The University of Wisconsin even arranged a private entrance exam session for me!
-They have been wonderful to work with and I have a great college adviser.
+They have been wonderful to work with and I have a great college adviser and Dean.
 My learning team doesn’t want me to take more than 6 credits a semester for a few years because I am ALSO in elementary school.
 My course load will ramp up as I get older and I should have my first degree by 10th grade.
 Why are we going at this pace?
 A lot of kids that start college so early end up with no REAL life and that balance between the emotional age and intellectual age isn’t maintained.
 I am able to be very nine while still having my brain challenged.